 The Public Works Union, Local 150, collective Bargaining Agreement is effective from May 1, 2019 through April 30, 2022.
 Negotiations are ongoing with the Police and Fire unions.
 Budgeted expenditures for Public Works include increases due to salary and step adjustments based on the agreed upon contract.
 Budgeted expenditures for Police and Fire include estimated increases due to salary and step adjustments based on current market trends.
 These are only estimates.
 Employee health insurance is also expected to moderately increase.
 The Fiscal Year 2022 General Fund budget includes higher contributions to the Village's Police and Firefighters' Pension Funds.
 An increase of 2.38% for police and 4.35% for fire is included.
 The Village Board has approved Pension Funding Policies for both funds that include a 7% interest rate assumption.
 In the previous policy the Police Pension Fund used a 6.75% interest rate assumption.
 Both boards now use the same investment consultant and have the same authority to invest so the same rate for both is being used.
 The Fire Pension Board also approved the Policy.
-The Police Board intends to continue to use a 6.75% interest rate assumption in its Property Tax Levy recommendation to the Village's actuary using the assumptions included in the pension funding policies approved by the Village.
+The Police Board intends to continue to use a 6.75% interest rate assumption in its Property Tax Levy recommendation to the Village Board.
+The amount levied annually will be based on an actuarial analysis prepared by the Village's actuary using the assumptions included in the pension funding policies approved by the Village.